thumun/Project3-CUDA-Path-Tracer/README.md

 :-------------------------:|:-------------------------:
 ![diffuse](https://github.com/thumun/Project3-CUDA-Path-Tracer/blob/main/img/diffuse_white.png?raw=true) |  ![emissive](https://github.com/thumun/Project3-CUDA-Path-Tracer/blob/main/img/cornell.2025-10-05_00-06-09z.1181samp.png?raw=true) |

 **Diffuse**: This type of material can take on the color of it's surroundings based on how the light reflects off of it.
 In order to get the matte effext, when the ray intersects with the diffuse object, it is reflected randomly using a cosine-weighted scatter function.
-(The diagram below contains a visual explanation of how rays are reflected.)

-ADD DIAGRAM!!

 **Emissive**: This is an example of how light sources behave within the pathtracer.
 If rays hit the light source, they stop bouncing otherwise there will be an extremely saturated render (see Trials and Tribulations for a visual example :) ).